regebro/BigBad3/slides.rst

     There are several new modules in later versions of Python 3.
     Most of them have backports so you can use them anyway.
-    I think enum perhaps is the most interesting one there.

-    But one does not have a Python 2 backport, and that's asyncio, previously known as Tulip.
+    But one does not have a Python 2 backport, and that's asyncio.
+    It's basically like Twisted, Gevent or Tornado, but with generators.
     It seems very cool, and you need Python 3.3 or later for that.

 ----

-:data-x: r-1600
+:data-x: r1600
 :data-y: r-9000

 .. note::

     Well, this really depends on the code you need to fix, and how much code of course.
-    But I have added Python 3 support to a whole bunch of libraries, and perhaps I have spent hundreds of hours on this.

-    Well, no, not perhaps, I have spent hundreds of man hours on it.
-    But these were some really hard libraries to move to Python 3, and I ported them to Python 3.0 or 3.1, which are much harder to port to than Python 3.3 and later.
-    I also needed them to run on Python 2.5 or even Python 2.4, adding a whole extra player of problems.

-    So this might have been True in 2008 or 2009, both because you needed to support Python 2.4 and Python 3.1, but also because less libraries were available, so you needed to port more libraries that you didn't write.
+    But essentially this might have been True in 2008 or 2009, both because you needed to support Python 2.4 and Python 3.1, but also because less libraries were available, so you needed to port more libraries that you didn't write.

     But today the situation is very different.
+    Let's look at that.

 ----